ZerBea/wifi_laboratory/README.md

 pselect doesn't like to be interrupted by another timer.

-active monitor mode (enabled by radiotap header) is mandatatory on AUTHENTICATION, ASSOCIATION and EAPOL frames.
+active monitor mode (enabled by radiotap header) is mandatatory on AUTHENTICATION, ASSOCIATION and EAPOL frames!

 it is mandatory to ACK NULL and ACTION frames within a 4way handshake!

 setting a short preamble in radiotap header is ignored on tx.

-entire AUTHENTICATION process should be done running a data rate of 1.0 Mb/s
+entire AUTHENTICATION process should be done running a data rate of 1.0 Mb/s.

 there are (much) better ways than injecting stupid DEAUTHENTICATION frames to disconnect a CLIENT.